Popcorn-Factory/Arsonist-RoR2/README.md

         - Primary
             - NEW PRIMARY: Dragon's Breath
                 - Fire a constant beam of fire that increases ignite chance the closer you are to an enemy.
+            - Overheat -> Fireball:
+                - Changed name to reflect the skill instead of the gauge type.
+                - Changed projectile effect on both normal and overheat projectiles.
         - Secondary
             - Flare: Changes
                 - Flare now chains another explosion to enemies hit within the first Flare's explosion